 This is a place where vegetarians will want to return and meat-eaters will leave happy.
-The menu has been created by Australian chef Hetty McKinnon, who has imposed an all-Australian wine list that really works.
+The menu has been created by Australian chef Hetty McKinnon – and she has also introduced an all-Australian wine list that really works.
 Veda is tucked below the Ovolo Central hotel, where the old Sense of Touch was – the entrance is via the hotel lobby on Arbuthnot Road.
 See Expat Living’s full review here.

 Leave your heart in San Francisco at this 50s-style American diner that carries 100% vegetarian meals.
-The menu boasts a choice of American faves such as burgers, wedge fries and cakes.
-And oh, the cakes!
+The menu boasts a choice of American faves such as burgers and wedges, to pastas, Asian dishes and more.
+And, oh, the cakes!

 Fresca is run by retired local Ivy, who puts her passion for cooking and organic vegetables right onto your plate.
 With a huge selection of fresh organic salads, made from her farm or sourced locally, you can always guarantee good honest healthy food and drinks.
 There are also home-made gluten-free muffins, warm seasonal soup and health drinks galore.
 Grab a box and take away a salad or sit upstairs and enjoy a slice of happiness in the midst of the central craziness.

 G/F, Felicity Building, 54-58 Hollywood Road, Central | 2770 2282